PetalAdrift/Datpy/README.md

 ![Intercollegiate University wordmark](./img/Wordmark%20(Emancipation%20Violet).png)

-**Datpy** is an open-source Python module for general statistical lab work. *Since 2023/02/19, the legacy module ManyiStats has been integrated into this module*.
+**Datpy** is an open-source Python wrapper module for data (entry-level) analysis in physics labs. *Since 2023/02/19, the legacy module ManyiStats has been integrated into this module*.
 License: *TBA*

-An updated example will be posted by TBD.
-People who wish to use this module in a practical physics course should [e-mail](mailto:henry1911@foxmail.com) Hoyii for an example.
+An updated example will be posted by *TBA*.

 Contributions through pull requests and [e-mail](mailto:henry1911@foxmail.com) are encouraged.
 |   Name   |  Position   |